Noam2Stein/repetitive/README.md

 # Repetitive

-Rust macro for repetitive code generation which is easier to use than declarative macros, or a combination of macro crates like `paste` and `seq_macro`.
+Rust macro for writing repetitive code in a simpler, more readable and powerful way than declarative macros.

-## For Loop
+## Repetition

+Repetition is done with the `@for` keyword.
+The body of the for-loop is emitted for each value in the list.

 ```rust
 repetitive! {